adsric/do/user_scripts/README.md

-# DO Scripts
+# Scripts

-This repository contains a collection of scripts that can be used to help provision a Droplet.
+A collection of scripts that can be used to help provision a Droplet.

 When creating a new Droplet, some of these scripts can be provided as "user data."